SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/index.md

 {% include alert.html type="warning" icon="warning" header="Unsupported"
 body=disclaimer %}

-{% include jumbotron.html body="**Swedbank Pay Mobile SDK** provides an easy way of integrating Swedbank Pay Checkout to your Android and iOS applications.

-The Mobile SDK consists of three components: An Android library, an iOS library, and a backend component with example implementations in Node.js and Java." %}

 The mobile libraries provide standard UI components (a Fragment on Android, a UIViewController on iOS) that you can integrate in your mobile application in the usual fashion.
 The backend component has an API designed to transparently reflect the Swedbank Pay API, and the data types used to configure the mobile libraries allow you to organically discover the capabilities of the system.